-Remember that only baits containing cholecalciferol can be used in this way away from buildings.
+Remember that only baits containing the following active ingredients can be used in this way: warfarin, coumatetralyl, chlorophacinone, bromadiolone and difenacoum.

 If burrow baiting is unfeasible, it is essential to put bait out in protected bait stations.
 Never leave rodenticide baits out in the open.
 However, even when bait is put out in bait stations it is accessible to any animals smaller than rats.
 In particular, wood mice and bank voles will enter boxes and feed on rodenticide baits.
 Even some small birds will overcome their fear of entering a confined space and will eventually enter bait boxes to consume bait.